jundalisay/spblist/content/en/research/pythagoras/life2/part-2.md

 ---

-9. Returning to Ionia, he opened a school, now called Pythagoras's Semicircles.
+9. He returned to Ionia and opened a school, now called Pythagoras's Semicircles.

 Samians meet there to deliberate about matters of common interest.

 Outside the city, he made a cave adapted to the study of his philosophy.
 He lived there discoursing with a few of his associates.

 He was now 40 years old, says Aristoxenus.